PnVDiscord/PnVRocqLib/README.md

 ### Established at 2026-05-19

 - [ ] paco (paramterized coinduction) / gpaco (generalized parameteric coinduction)
-- [ ] Rewrite all the mutual inductive definitions in this repository with `Vector.t`,
+- [ ] Rewrite all the mutual inductive definitions in this repository with `Vector.t`